istio/test-infra/prow/config/README.md

 This generation layer simplifies the configuration and allows use to provide opinionated defaults.

-## Global config
+## Base config

-In the root folder, a `.global.yaml` file can be added to define the config fields that are shared by all the meta config files.
+In the root folder, a `.base.yaml` file can be added to define the config fields that are shared by all the meta config files.

-Below is an example global config file:
+Below is an example base config file:

 ```yaml
 # The header line that will be added to each generated config file.